barrettp/JuliaAASWorkshop/README.md

 Copy the link for a given section below and paste it into the "Open a Notebook" box in Pluto.

-The morning content is a single notebook, while the afternoon is split into multiple topics.
+The morning content is notebooks 1-3, while the afternoon is notebooks 4-9.

 | Topic | Link |
 |-------|------|